menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Enabling/disabling the secondary network interface (eth1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Men & Mice Appliance has two network interfaces.
+The Men&Mice Appliance has two network interfaces.
 The primary network interface (eth0) is enabled by default.

 To enable or disable the secondary network interface (eth1):